Solar eclipse and health

 - ARPANSA advises against any direct viewing of the eclipse.

-The main hazards to the eye from very intense sunlight are from heat (infrared radiation), UVR (ultraviolet radiation) and from excessive visible light especially blue light.
-Even a momentary glance at the sun on a sunny day can focus a very intense amount of heat onto the back of the eye (retina).
+The main hazards to the eye from very intense sunlight are from heat (infrared radiation), UVR (ultraviolet radiation) and from excessive visible light, especially blue light.
+Even a momentary glance at the sun can focus a very intense amount of heat onto the back of the eye (retina).
 UVR can cause 'sunburn' to the outer surface of the eye (cornea).
-The least understood risk is from blue light which may also cause damage to the eye.
+The least understood risk is from blue light which may also cause damage to the eye through photochemical retinopathy.

 For further information on eye safety and indirect viewing methods, refer to the following released on solar eclipses from the Australian Society of Ophthalmologists.